Bone broth, broths and stocks all share the same foundation: bones, meat scraps and vegetables simmered in a pot of water.

 If you have high quality bones and the right ratio of water to bones, your broth will gel once cooled.
 This is the holy grail of bone broth making.
 You want your broth to resemble one of your favourite childhood lunch snacks.

-Here at Pure Bone Broth, our beef bones broth is simmered for 25 hours.
+Here at Bluebird Provisions our beef bones broth is simmered for 25 hours.
 The chicken bone broth is simmered for 20 hours.
 This will ensure that all of the vitamins, minerals and collagen is leached from the bones into the remaining broth.

 You might ask why we use difference cook times.
 The answer is that chicken bone broth doesn’t require long simmer due to the bones size and structure.
 They are not as dense and thick as beef bones.
 Thus, collagen extraction happens quicker.